yvelltt/blog/src/content/articles/article1.en.md

 date: "2024-05-25"
 ---

-# SSE, MQTT, and Polling: Three Philosophies of Progress Tracking

 In the daily grind of development, one eternal question always comes up: **“How do I know when the task is done?”**
 It shows up more often than “What should I eat for lunch?”
 Here, we’ll look at three common approaches to progress tracking: SSE (Server-Sent Events), MQTT (Message Queuing Telemetry Transport), and classic polling.